JoKerIsCraZy/Cloudflare-ASN-Rules/README.md

 # Cloudflare-ASN-Rules
-Cloudflare rules for bad ASN
+Rules for Cloudflare that puts an "Managed Challenge" on bad ASN